 There are three sequels to She by H Rider Haggard.

 - The first, Ayesha, concerns Holly and Leo, searching for the reincarnation of Ayesha and encountering her Egyptian nemesis.

-- The second, She and Alan, is a ‘franchise crossover’, where the hero of many of Rider Haggard’s other novels, Alan Quatermain, travels to Kôr and battles a rebellion among Ayesha’s subjects.
+- The second, She and Alan, is a prequel and a ‘franchise crossover’, where the hero of many of H Rider Haggard’s other novels, Allan Quatermain, travels to Kôr and battles a rebellion among Ayesha’s subjects.

 Want to Read It?

-As it is long out of copyright, She by H Rider Haggard is available for free on the Guttenberg Project here.
+As it’s long out of copyright, She by H Rider Haggard is available for free on the Guttenberg Project here.